acsone/wms/odoo/local-src/sale_product_additional/README.rst

 On product template form, you can configure additional products.

-While creating a new quotation (sale order), additional products are automaticly added to sale order using rules defined on product template.
+While creating a new quotation (sale order), additional products are automatically added to sale order using rules defined on product template.

 Credits